-C2 is particularly elevated, with view out across the township.
+Pocket C2 is particularly elevated, with views out across the township.
 This topography dictates the street layout and means that development in this area can also be seen from further afield.
+Lot sizes average 600m2 with free-standing dwellings of mixed design and materials, including contemporary, faux Queensland Federation, and relocated Queenslanders.